 David Driedger joined the ministerial team at First Mennonite Church in 2010.
-His main responsibilities lie in preaching and pastoral care.
+His main responsibilities lie in preaching, adult education and pastoral care.
 David was ordained in 2011.

-David grew up in the Altona area where his family attended the Sommerfeld Mennonite Church and he was later baptized in the Evangelical Mennonite Mission Church.
-As a young adult, David moved to the West End of Winnipeg where he commuted to Providence College and Seminary completing a BA and MDiv.
+David grew up on a farm south of Altona and as a young adult moved to the West End of Winnipeg where he commuted to Providence College and Seminary completing a BA and MDiv.
 During this time David met and married Chantal.

-David enjoys reading and writing and has published articles in Canadian Mennonite, Rhubarb, and The Conrad Grebel Review.
+David enjoys reading and writing and has published articles in Canadian Mennonite, Leader, Anabaptist Witness, Rhubarb, and The Conrad Grebel Review.

 Erika Enns Rodine grew up in Southern Manitoba and was baptized into the Altona Bergthaler Mennonite Church where she grew up and had her first experiences teaching junior high Sunday school and being a youth leader.